 What is your professional background?

-Since I was13 years old I’ve been in the construction business across the East Coast.
+Since I was 13 years old I’ve been in the construction business across the East Coast.
 I’ve worked in residential/commercial construction and the construction supply business my entire working career.
-I’ve done everything from swing a hammer to designing engineered floors and roofs with engineered wood products.
+I’ve done everything from swinging a hammer to designing engineered floors and roofs with engineered wood products.

 Where are you from originally?

 I was born and reared in Massachusetts but I was raised in South Carolina.
 My family moved south in 1964.